MAVLink Versions

 Version Handshaking

 This is sufficient if the communication link between autopilot and GCS is completely transparent.
-However, most communication links are not completely transparent as they either include routing or in case of fixed-length wireless implementations on packetization.
-In order to also test the link, the MAVLink 2 handshake protocol sends a MAVLink 2 frame to test the complete communication chain.
+However, some communication links are not completely transparent as they include:

 The diagram below illustrates the complete sequence.